siplab-gt/APM-LR/README.md

 # Approximate Posterior Matching for Logistic Regression (APM-LR)
 This code accompanies the paper "[Feedback Coding for Active Learning](https://arxiv.org/abs/2103.00654)" by Greg Canal, Matthieu Bloch, and Chris Rozell (AISTATS 2021).

-Please send correspondence to Greg Canal (gregory.canal@gatech.edu).
+Please send correspondence to Greg Canal (gcanal@wisc.edu).

 ## Requirements
 Versions used for experiments listed next to each package: